Put your trust in Clifford Johnston & Co.

-Business interests can be difficult to value, and shareholders may have unexpected obligations that may need to be factored in but we can help negotiate and agree on an arrangement that best deals with any company shareholdings.
-We will carefully consider your particular situation and circumstances to help you come to an agreement that is in the best interests of you and your family.
+It can be difficult to value business interests, and shareholders may have unexpected obligations that may need to be factored.
+We can help negotiate and agree on an arrangement that best deals with any company shareholdings.
+We will carefully consider your particular situation and circumstances to help you come to the best outcome for you and your family.

-Our thorough knowledge and understanding of the law and guidelines surrounding separation agreements means that we are able to provide you with an effective document that fully complies with the court’s requirements and can be used as the basis of a legally binding consent order should you ever wish to divorce or dissolve your civil partnership.
+Our thorough knowledge and understanding of separation agreement law and guidelines means that we are able to provide you with an effective document.
+We will fully comply with the court’s requirements, and it will be used as the basis of a legally binding consent order should you ever wish to divorce or dissolve your civil partnership.
 We will work collaboratively with you to ensure the agreement meets all of your needs and will handle your case with the understanding and sensitivity it deserves.

 Contact the legal experts

 Clifford Johnston & Co. is one of the leading law firms across Stockport and Manchester.
-Our family law specialists can help you to reach a clear and amicable separation agreement so that at what can feel like a difficult and uncertain time, you will have peace of mind and assurance for the future.
+Our family law specialists can help you to reach a clear and amicable separation agreement.
+At what can feel like a difficult and uncertain time, you will have peace of mind and assurance for the future.

-We believe that everyone has the right to first class, legal advice and we always work to the highest of standards providing a cost-effective and affordable service to all of our clients.
+We believe that everyone has the right to first class, independent legal advice.
+We always work to the highest of standards providing a cost-effective and affordable service to all of our clients.

-For a free, no-obligation quotation and to find out more about how we can help with any part of your separation, contact us today and speak to one of our team.
+For a free, no-obligation quotation and to find out more about how we can help you, contact us today and speak to one of our team.

-Our Separation Agreement Solicitors in Stockport (Heaton Moor) & Manchester (Burnage) are easily accessible.
-We represent clients not only locally and throughout Stockport, Cheshire, Lancashire & Manchester but also across the United Kingdom.
+Our separation agreement solicitors are easily accessible in Stockport (Heaton Moor) & Manchester (Burnage).
+We represent clients not only locally and throughout Stockport, Cheshire, Lancashire & Manchester but also across England and Wales.
 You can count on us to help and guide you whatever your challenge or circumstance.

 Need some professional advice?